websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/understanding-bundler-loaders.md

 See [Understanding the `.npmbundlerrc`'s Structure](./npmbundlerrc-structure.md#package-processing-options) for more information on the configuration requirements and options.

 Loaders can be chained.
-Files are processed by the loaders in the order they are listed in the `use` property.
+Loaders process files in the order they are listed in the `use` property.
 The files are passed to the first loader, processed, sent to the next loader, and so on, until the files are processed by the rules.
 You can run complex processes, such as converting a SASS file into CSS with the sass-loader, and then convert it into a JavaScript module with the style-loader.
 Once the rules are applied, the liferay-npm-bundler continues with the pre, post, and babel phases of the bundler plugins.